wdiazcarballo/ACM_School_Barcelona/A deep dive into sustainable generative AI and HPC systems.md

 **Tips**:
 - `-N` shows node-oriented view
 - `-l` provides detailed information including memory, CPUs, and state
-- Look for "idle" nodes when planning large jobs
+- "idle" nodes should be identified when planning large jobs

 **Submit a batch job**: Queue a job script for later execution
 ```bash